Mass Flow Meters with no moving parts

 In this series, we shall see the principles of operation of various types of flow meters.
 First, we will discuss the principles of different types of Mass Flow Meters and later the principles on which the volumetric flow meters are based.

 The meters, where the principle used is based on direct mass flow measurement i.e. when the signal generated is directly related to mass flow rate, are called Direct Mass Flow Meters.

-We will discuss one types of Direct Mass Flow Measurement principle here.
+We will discuss one type of Direct Mass Flow Measurement principle here.

 Thermal Dispersion Mass Flow Meters:

-Whenever a fluid of certain temperature is passed over any substance hotter than the fluid, the heat of the hot substance is taken away because of forced convection by the fluid and the temperature of that substance drops.
+Whenever a fluid of a certain temperature is passed over any substance hotter than the fluid, the heat of the hot substance is taken away because of forced convection by the fluid, and the temperature of that substance drops.

-In other way, if one can maintain the temperature difference between the flowing fluid and the tiny heater constantly by additional heat to the heater, the measurement of additional heat is having a direct relation with Mass Flow Rate.
-This will be Direct Mass Flow measurement.
+In another way, if one can maintain the temperature difference between the flowing fluid and the tiny heater constantly by additional heat to the heater, the measurement of additional heat is having a direct relation with Mass Flow Rate.
+This will be a Direct Mass Flow measurement.

 The additional power required to heat the heater has a little complicated relationship with the mass flow rate.